alpeyrot/ticket-market/README.md

 # Further Investigations

-* Predict the price drops and their shape
+This project is stil work in progress.
+In particular we would like to investigate better the nature of the price drops: predict them and their shape.